Anonymous-lady/Anonymous-lady/README.md

 ###

 <p align="left">My name is Esther Akinpelu Ololade.
 I take great pleasure in pursuing my goals, regardless of the difficulties that may arise.
-Currently, I am committing myself to my coding journey to make a substantial impact in the technological field.</p>
+Currently, I am committing myself to my coding journey to make a substantial impact in the technological field.
+I enjoy working with databases and solving algorithmic problems (participated in the 2024 ICPC competition --- https://icpc.global/ICPCID/QA08V5C6MD6Z</p>

 ###